core.solver

 | model | TransformerWorkload | The LLM model architecture. | required |

-| hardware | HardwareNode | The target hardware for inference. | required |
+| hardware | HardwareNode | The target hardware for inference, or the prefill node in disaggregated serving. | required |

 | seq_len | int | The total context window (prompt + generated tokens). | required |